 If you’re a first-time dog parent, you might be surprised by just how much sleep your dog needs.
-The average dog will sleep between 12-14 hours a day.
+The average dog will sleep between 12 to 14 hours a day.
 This is generally made up of day-time naps and overnight sleep.

-Puppies need even longer, typically sleeping 18-20 hours a day until around 12 weeks of age.
-As dogs start to reach their mature years, they will sleep more as their bodies and minds tire quicker.
-Size, activity, age, and health are all factors in how much sleep a dog needs but most owners should expect their adult dog to sleep at least half of the day.
+Puppies sleep longer than average, typically sleeping 18 to 20 hours a day until around 12 weeks of age.
+Later, as dogs start to reach their senior years, they will sleep more as their bodies and minds tire more quickly.
+Size, activity, age, and health are all factors in how much sleep a dog needs but most pet parents should expect their adult dog to sleep at least half of the day.

 Sleep Needs Change as Dogs Age

 In a study on dogs’ sleep patterns, a team of researchers looked into the effects of age and feeding frequency on dogs’ sleep patterns.
-Dogs were in one of three age ranges (1.5-4.5 years, 7-9 years, 11-14 years) and were fed once or twice daily.
+Dogs were grouped into one of three age ranges (1.5 to 4.5 years, 7 to 9 years, 11 to 14 years) and were fed once or twice daily.

 Researchers found that older and middle-aged dogs slept more during the day than young adult dogs, but that was because they took more naps and not because their naps were longer.
 Older and middle-aged dogs also slept more at night than younger dogs because they had a longer total sleep interval at night (waking up later) and woke up fewer times during the night.

 Much like us, dogs need sleep to remain healthy.
 The human sleep cycle in a 24-hour period is fairly simple.
 We are awake during the daytime and have one long sleep at night.
-While we sleep, we enter restorative phases called deep sleep and REM.
-It is during this time that the body works to restore tissue and strengthen our immune system.
+While we sleep, we cycle through restorative phases of REM (rapid eye movement) and non-REM sleep.
+Sleep allows the body to restore tissue and strengthen the immune system.

-During REM, brain activity increases and this is good for learning and development and retaining information and memories.
+During REM, brain activity increases, and this is good for learning and development as well as retaining information and memories.
 The National Institute of Neurological Disorders and Stroke states that during REM, the brain exercises important neural connections, which are key to mental and overall well-being.